antimatter15/jsgif/README.md

 Based on [as3gif](http://code.google.com/p/as3gif/) Ported by [antimatter15](http://antimatter15.com)

+[canvas]: raw_canvas.png "This is the raw canvas element saved as a non-animated PNG"
+[gif]: converted_animation.gif "This is the GIF which was generated from the canvas."

 This project is a port of the as3gif project which

 > AS3GIF lets you play and encode animated GIF's with ActionScript 3